jfrog/log-analytics-prometheus/README.md

 Pick `Uplaod JSON file` and upload Artifactory and Xray dashboards files that you downloaded in the previous step.

-Import the Dashboards and select the appropriate sources
+Import the Dashboards and select the appropriate sources (Loki and Prometheus)

 ![dashboards](images/DashboardAddition-02.jpeg)